-Schools are very busy places.
+Schools are busy places.
 There is so much to keep track of – class timetables, tests, assignments, team practices and games, club get-togethers, and departmental meetings.
-Fortunately, Edsby is very good at helping you keep track of all these things.
+Fortunately, Edsby is very good at helping users keep track of all these things.

 With Edsby, every class, every group, and every school has its own calendar.
-When you place an event on a calendar in, for example a class, every member of that class can see the event.
-Likewise, if you place an event on a school calendar, every student, parent and staff member part of that school can see the event.
+When a teacher places an event on their calendar in, for example, a class, every student of that class and their parents can see the event.
+Likewise, if an administrator places an event on a school calendar, every student, parent and staff member of that school can see the event.

 Teachers are reminded of the state of their class attendance on their Personal Calendar.